-Metastases (the plural form of metastasis) most commonly develop when cancer cells break away from the main tumor and enter the bloodstream or lymphatic system.
+Metastases is the plural form of metastasis.
+Metastases most commonly develop when cancer cells break away from the main tumor and enter the body's bloodstream or lymphatic system.
 These systems carry fluids around the body.
 This means that the cancer cells can travel far from the original tumor and form new tumors when they settle and grow in a different part of the body.
-Metastases can also sometimes develop when cancer cells from the main tumor, typically in the abdominal (belly) cavity, break off and directly “seed” other areas within the abdominal cavity.

-Any type of cancer can metastasize (spread).
-Whether this happens depends on several factors.
-These include:
+Any type of cancer can spread.
+Whether this happens depends on several factors, including:

 The type of cancer